sixthsurge/photon/README.md

 ## community

-For questions, suggestions and news regarding this shader pack, head to my [discord server](https://discord.gg/ngEW66HScd)
+- For questions, suggestions and news regarding this shader pack, head to my [discord server](https://discord.gg/ngEW66HScd)
+- You can also [give me money](https://ko-fi.com/sixthsurge) if you want to